12 Days of Christmas – Daily Deal #6

 Preventing Medical Errors in Behavioral Health

-Florida-licensed Psychologists, School Psychologists, Mental Health Counselors, Marriage & Family Therapists, and Social Workers are required to complete a 2-hour course on the Prevention of Medical Errors for each license renewal.
+Florida-licensed Psychologists, School Psychologists, Mental Health Counselors, Marriage & Family Therapists (MFTs), and Social Workers are required to complete a 2-hour course on the Prevention of Medical Errors for each license renewal.
 The same course may be taken each renewal because the licensing boards consider it a “refresher” of the knowledge.

 Preventing Medical Errors in Speech-Language Pathology